yanlinchen1985/dsgn270-a1/README.md

 1. ## **Visual Hierarchy**

 A successful restaurant website's goal is to attract customers and promote its brand.
-My overall impression of JOEY’s website visuals is that it is a good website because of its concise and readable layout , photos of attractive food and dining atmosphere, a video showing the reopening plan and its short but effective text on pages.
+My overall impression of JOEY’s website visuals is that it is pretty good because of its concise and readable layout, photos of attractive food and dining atmosphere, a video showing the reopening plan and the short but effective text on pages.